-Or in that moment do you tell yourself it doesn't matter, I already screwed up, I already failed, who cares?
+Or in that moment do you tell yourself, "It doesn't matter, I already screwed up.
+I already failed, who cares?"
 I see this with weight loss as well.
-How many times have you stepped on the scale on Monday morning and you see that the number has gone up and what do you do?
-Do you double down on your commitment or do you feel defeated?
+How many times have you stepped on the scale on Monday morning, and you see that the number has gone up and what do you do?

-And so when you head out the door that morning, maybe you stop by your favorite bagel place because you're telling yourself the whole time well, it doesn't matter?
-Here's the thing, the reason why I am highlighting these two areas is because in this moment, the thought "it doesn't matter" is a stand in for see, nothing I do works.
+Do you double down on your commitment, or do you feel defeated?
+And so, when you head out the door that morning, maybe you stop by your favorite bagel place because you're telling yourself the whole time, "Well, it doesn't matter."

+Here's the thing, the reason why I am highlighting these two areas is because in this moment, the thought "it doesn't matter" is a stand in for, "See?
+Nothing I do works.
 It never changes.
-Things were going really well, I didn't drink for four days and then I caved, or things were going really well and I lost five pounds and then I gained it back.
+Things were going really well.
+I didn't drink for four days and then I caved.
+Things were going really well, and I lost five pounds, and then I gained it back."

-And what you end up doing is you tell yourself in the moment that all your hard work went down the drain, that all of it is lost, it doesn't matter.
-I want you to imagine what you think the trajectory of success is supposed to look like.
-Just for a second.
+What you end up doing is you tell yourself in the moment that all your hard work went down the drain, that all of it is lost, and it doesn't matter.
+I want you to imagine what you think the trajectory of success is supposed to look like, just for a second.

-You know, I often share this picture with my clients, and all you have to do is imagine one of those line graphs that we learned in math class, you know where there's an x axis and a y axis and it shows on the graph how two things change in relation to each other.
+I often share this picture with my clients, and all you have to do is imagine one of those line graphs that we learned in math class, where there's an X-axis and a Y-axis, and it shows on the graph how two things change in relation to each other.
 You plot out points and it shows the trajectory of change.

-So this picture that I share, the horizontal axis, the x axis is time.
-So it's showing the change of time.
-Start with zero time and then maybe a day, two days, three days and four days, whatever.
+So, this picture that I share, the horizontal axis, the X-axis is "time."
+It's showing the change of time.
+Start with zero time and then maybe a day, two days, three days, and four days, whatever.
 It shows the change of time.

-And that vertical axis, the y axis that goes up and down, that's progress.
+That vertical axis, the Y-axis that goes up and down, that's "progress."

-And so you have your horizontal axis of time and your vertical axis of progress and they meet.
-They meet at a corner and that is where no time has passed and no progress has been made.
+And so, you have your horizontal axis of time and your vertical axis of progress, and they meet.
+They meet at a corner, and that is where no time has passed, and no progress has been made.
 You start at zero.
-And points on that graph can show you the change that you are making in progress over time.
+Points on that graph can show you the change that you are making, in progress over time.

-So if you have that in your head, I want you to think about well, what should progress look like?
-Now, you may logically know that this is not the correct answer but I will tell you that most people believe that progress should be a perfectly straight line.
-So imagine a line starting where the x and the y axis are meeting.
-Starting at that zero point, and from there it is just a perfectly straight diagonal line headed up.
+So, if you have that in your head, I want you to think about, "Well, what should progress look like?"
+Now, you may logically know that this is not the correct answer, but I will tell you that most people believe that progress should be a perfectly straight line.

+Imagine a line starting where the X- and the Y-axis are meeting.
+Starting at that zero point, from there it is just a perfectly straight diagonal line headed up.
 Summiting the mountain.
 This is what we think progress is supposed to look like.

-And I love this picture because on that image, that is our expectations.
+I love this picture because on that image, that is our expectation.
 Our expectation is that progress should be this perfectly straight diagonal line, always headed up.
 That's how we want things to be and that's what we tell ourselves progress should look like.